ArchitGupta2004/Job-Portal/README.md

-Job Portal
+💼 Job Portal

+A Full-Stack Recruitment Platform for Candidates & Recruiters

-A full-stack job portal application built with Node.js, Express.js, MongoDB, Mongoose, EJS, HTML, CSS, and JavaScript.
-The application provides separate candidate and recruiter workflows for managing job listings and applications.
+A full-stack job portal application built with Node.js, Express.js, MongoDB, Mongoose, EJS, HTML, CSS, and JavaScript, providing separate workflows for candidates and recruiters.

-Overview
+🚀 Overview

 The project implements a complete job-search and recruitment workflow:

 Candidates can create accounts, log in, browse jobs, search/filter opportunities, save jobs, apply to jobs, and track their applications.

 Recruiters can create accounts, log in, post and manage jobs, view applicants, review candidate profiles, and update application decisions.

-Authentication, session handling, password hashing, database persistence, and basic security middleware are handled on the backend.
+Authentication, session handling, password hashing, database persistence, and security middleware are implemented on the backend.

-Key Features
+✨ Key Features

-Candidate
+👨‍💻 Candidate

 Candidate registration and login